-The researchers for this project are Paul Bickley and Nathan Mladin.
+The researchers for this project are Paul Bickley, Nathan Mladin and Amy Plender.

 London is bucking nationwide trends and becoming more religious.
 Existing research suggests that people in London are not just more likely to belong to a particular religion, but to actively participate by, for instance, attending services on a regular basis.